aviate15/sardines-pipeline/report/technical_report.md

 ### 5.2 Normalization Pipeline

 The `normalize_text()` function applies all cleaning steps in order.
 Critically, it is deterministic: calling `normalize_text(normalize_text(s)) == normalize_text(s)` for any string `s`.
 This is verified at runtime via a self-WER assertion (`compute_wer_cer(golden_norm, golden_norm) == 0.0`) on every processed row.
-If this assertion ever fires, the pipeline halts immediately — a silent non-determinism in normalization would produce wrong WER values for every row silently.
+If this assertion ever fires, the pipeline halts immediately, a silent non-determinism in normalization would produce wrong WER values for every row silently.

 ### 5.3 TRUNCATED Options

 Excel imposes a 32,767-character cell limit.
 51 transcription options in the dataset hit this exact limit, meaning they were silently truncated mid-sentence by the spreadsheet software.
 These options cannot score well against the audio because they are incomplete by definition.
-We apply a 0.7 acoustic penalty multiplicatively to the raw alignment score before normalization, ensuring TRUNCATED options are structurally disadvantaged but not eliminated — if all five options are truncated (which was checked), penalties cancel out in normalization and we fall back to pure raw acoustic score.
+We apply a 0.7 acoustic penalty multiplicatively to the raw alignment score before normalization, ensuring TRUNCATED options are structurally disadvantaged but not eliminated, if all five options are truncated (which was checked), penalties cancel out in normalization and we fall back to pure raw acoustic score.

 ### 5.4 HEADER\_LEAK Options